justintanner/rails-academy/ubuntu/README.md

 **NOTE: You will be prompted multiple times to enter your ubuntu root password.**

+## :tada: Congratulations :tada:

-## Congratulations, Ubuntu is ready. :tada:
+Ubuntu is ready for Rails development! 🚀